George Floyd Protest in Oakland Reflects Conflicting Intensions

-In Oakland, a group called Anti-Police Terror Project (APTP) often leads protests against police violence.
+In Oakland, a group called the Anti-Police Terror Project (APTP) often leads protests against police violence.
 This Friday’s protest was different.
-APTP posted an article written by Cat Brooks and Rebecca Ruize on their official website stating they did not endorse the planned protest.
-Instead, they gave safety plans for those going to the protest and mentioned a planned caravan in solidarity on Sunday to avoid risking the lives of protesters due to COVID-19, giving consideration to how the virus has disproportionately affecting Black and Brown community members.
+APTP posted an article by Cat Brooks and Rebecca Ruiz on their official website, stating they did not endorse the planned protest.
+Instead, they gave safety plans for those going to the protest.
+They mentioned a planned caravan in solidarity on Sunday to avoid risking the lives of protesters due to COVID-19, considering how the virus has disproportionately affected Black and Brown community members.

 Friday Protest Flier

-Once the march started, a few people started to immediately take down the boards from windows covering the Chase and Walgreens windows on the corners of Broadway and 14th Street.
-As we kept walking, people threw rocks at windows breaking glass over our heads.
+Once the march started, a few people immediately took down the boards from windows covering the Chase and Walgreens windows on the corners of Broadway and 14th Street.
+As we kept walking, people threw rocks at windows, breaking glass over our heads.

 It did not take long for the crowd to reach 7th street.
 Once there, large groups ran to take over the freeway.
 Police immediately lined up and prevented most of them from making it on the freeway, meanwhile aggravated protesters yelled “shame” and started shouting at the cops.
 Someone lit a fire, and a hand cleaning station meant for the homeless encampment in the area was knocked over.